 The Ascension of Kaiser Wilhelm II

-Now, under his control nobody was really sure exactly what the course would be, but it was clear that it would be fast and it would be aggressive.
-A few words about this really remarkable personality of Wilhelm II would be in place here.
+Under his control, nobody was sure exactly what the course would be, but it was clear that it would be fast and aggressive.
+A few words about the remarkable personality of Wilhelm II would be in place here.
 He was, on the one hand, the descendent of a long and distinguished aristocratic line, the royal family of the House of Prussia, the family of Hohenzollern.
 He was also, as it turns out, the grandson of Queen Victoria of Great Britain.
 This speaks volumes about the interrelated kinship networks between the royal families of Europe.

 Learn more about the “Great War’s” legacy for both America and for the world

 But Wilhelm II distinguished himself also by many other unfortunate characteristics.
 He was notoriously emotionally unstable.
 He was given to macho posturing and extremely aggressive language.
-In famous newsreels of this period his figure is always very quickly to be picked out from a crowd of aristocrats because he is the one who is gesturing with wide and dramatic, very aggressive gestures, even when in engaged in making small talk with fellow aristocrats.
+In famous newsreels from this period, his figure is always quickly picked out from a crowd of aristocrats because he is the one who is gesturing with wide, dramatic, and aggressive gestures, even when engaged in making small talk with fellow aristocrats.

-According to historians who place a lot of store by personal psychology, Wilhelm II’s physical infirmity, the fact that he was born with a withered arm as the result of a difficult birth process, according to some historians, goes some way towards explaining his posturing, his over compensation in terms of aggressive militarism, for what he perceived a physical malady that a war lord shouldn’t have.
+According to historians who place a lot of store by personal psychology, Wilhelm II’s physical infirmity, the fact that he was born with a withered arm as the result of a difficult birth process, according to some historians, goes some way towards explaining his posturing—his overcompensation in terms of aggressive militarism—for what he perceived as a physical malady that a warlord shouldn’t have.

-Wilhelm II would often engage in incautious interviews with the international press, which would produce scandals that he then would have to retreat from.
-One problem is that this intemperate man was also surrounded by figures at court that were not very helpful in taming some of his policies.
+Wilhelm II often engaged in incautious interviews with the international press, which would produce scandals that he then would have to retreat from.
+One problem is that this intemperate man was also surrounded by figures at court that were unhelpful in taming some of his policies.

-When Wilhelm II had to be cheered up from one of these public relations disasters he had unleashed, some of his own generals dressed up as ballerinas and danced for him at court.
-One of those generals actually had a heart attack and fell dead while dancing for the Emperor dressed as a ballerina.
+When Wilhelm II had to be cheered up from one of these public relations disasters he had unleashed, some of his generals dressed up as ballerinas and danced for him at court.
+One of those generals had a heart attack and fell dead dancing for the Emperor while dressed as a ballerina.

 Learn more about the Armistice of 1918 and the harsh Versailles Treaty that followed